A look at past presidents’ visits to Seattle as the city gears up for President Biden

 After that, presidents have regularly visited the Puget Sound area to give speeches and go on fishing trips, with Air Force One landing at Boeing Field or Seattle-Tacoma International Airport.

-President Benjamin Harrison, visited Seattle in 1891, two years after Washington became a state, and President Theodore Roosevelt visited Seattle in 1903, staying at the Washington Hotel during his trip.
+President Benjamin Harrison visited Seattle in 1891, two years after Washington became a state, and President Theodore Roosevelt visited Seattle in 1903, staying at the Washington Hotel during his trip.

+President Dwight D. Eisenhower pressed the button that set in motion an electronic countdown chronometer May 10, 1961, signaling the opening time of the Century 21 Exposition — the official name of the 1962 Seattle World’s Fair.

+Nearly a year after his visit, then-Vice President Richard Nixon, with his wife and daughter, rode the Seattle Center Monorail during their stay in August 1962.
+President Gerald Ford spoke to a regional convention of restaurant and hotel operators in Seattle in 1980.

 In more recent history, President Barack Obama visited Seattle in June 2016 to campaign for Gov. Jay Inslee and congressional Democrats.

-In less than a 24-hour period, Obama rolled through Seattle and the Eastside in a motorcade and gave a 30-minute speech at the Washington State Convention Center, mentioning that his mother once lived on Mercer Island.
+In a less-than 24-hour period, Obama rolled through Seattle and the Eastside in a motorcade and gave a 30-minute speech at the Washington State Convention Center, mentioning that his mother once lived on Mercer Island.

 Obama also visited Seattle in 2015 for a reelection event for U.S. Sen. Patty Murray at the Westin Seattle Hotel.
 Traffic was halted as Interstate 5 and other downtown streets were cleared.